 In this article, our criminal defense attorneys will explain the following about California gun storage laws:

-- 1. When does criminal storage of a firearm become a crime?
+- 1. When is criminal storage of a firearm a crime?

 - 2. Are there defenses to Penal Code 25100?